Reading Time: 10 mins

 Is Being a Landlord Worth It?

-While this question may sound cynical, it’s the first thing you should be asking yourself after reading this article.
+While this question may sound cynical, it’s the first thing you should ask yourself after reading this article.

-Since the financial crisis, there has been significant growth in the rental market, specifically single-family rentals.
-With the demand for rentals continuing to grow, real estate experts expect this trend to continue, which is good news for landlords.
+The rental market, specifically single-family rentals, has experienced significant growth.
+Real estate experts expect this trend to continue, which is good news for real estate investors.

 With that said, all types of investors know there will be highs and lows.
 Real estate investing and being a landlord is no exception.

-What if the real estate market experiences a downturn and you don’t have enough cash reserves?
-Or your rental is in need of a costly repair that you can’t afford?
-Or your tenant stops paying rent and you’re faced with coming up with enough money to cover multiple mortgages?
+What if the real estate market experiences a downturn, and you don’t have enough cash reserves?
+Or your rental needs a costly repair that you can’t afford?
+Or your tenant stops paying rent, and you’re faced with having to come up with enough money to cover multiple mortgages?
 A good rule of thumb is to buy rentals with the best chance of generating positive cash flow AND keep adequate reserves in the bank.

 12 Tips for Being a Landlord